pioniergarage/india-tour-website/README.md

 # india-tour-website
-The website for our next startup tour to Shanghai
+The website for our next startup tour to India 2017